-In 2012, she initiated a graduate student affinity group on the topic of teaching with technology; beginning in the fall of 2013, this informal collaborative became the interdisciplinary Graduate Interest Group under a grant made possible by the Simpson Center for the Humanities.
-For two years, she served as a liaison between the UW in the High School program and regional high school teachers of English, an engagement that informed her pilot project Spar, a collaborative public scholarship project designed to assess and encourage the use of digital humanities resources in rural high schools in southwest Washington state.
+In 2012, I started a graduate student affinity group at UW on the topic of teaching with technology; beginning in the fall of 2013, this informal collaborative became an interdisciplinary Graduate Interest Group under a grant from the Simpson Center for the Humanities.
+Members of our group used HASTAC extensively to connect with people beyond our campus who were working in this area, and to share our work more widely.
+For two years during graduate school, I served as a liaison between the UW English Department and regional high school teachers of English, an engagement that informed my digital public scholarship pilot project Spar, a collaboration designed to assess and encourage the use of digital humanities resources in rural high school classrooms in the Pacific Northwest.

 In my current role at the Simpson Center, I work closely with UW faculty and graduate students, as well as institutional partners in the region, to develop new models for doctoral education and professional development in the humanities.